 Of course!
 However, the requirements for foreign students entering US colleges are sometimes difficult to meet.
 It is recommended that you talk directly with the Office of International Programs.

 Please review our requirements for minimum English language proficiency.
 These tests must have been taken within two years of application.
 Additionally, if you have taken college or university courses in a country other than the United States, the courses have to be carefully evaluated by an outside agency for transfer to our college.

 No. The college does not presently set limits on the “age” of past coursework (sciences and/or general education core).
 However, it is your responsibility to carefully evaluate your knowledge from these older classes.
 It may be more difficult to be successful in courses that rely on past knowledge that is not recent.

-No. The Basic Track requires students to live in proximity to the Lewiston campus and expects you to be present 4-5 days/week (excluding clinical days.)
+No. The Pre-Licensure track requires students to live in proximity to the Lewiston campus and expects you to be present 4-5 days/week (excluding clinical days.)
 Students living outside of the Lewiston/Clarkston Valley are still expected to meet attendance requirements.